Midnight Show: Release and reception

 "Midnight Show" was released alongside the rest of Hot Fuss in the United Kingdom on June 7, 2004, and in the United States on June 15, 2004.
 The song received positive reviews from critics.
 Bring the Noise UK described the song as "a raucous rock anthem that eventually evolves into this circus-esque spectacle."
 Slant Magazine called the song "rollicking," while Cornell Sun praised how "Keuning’s contribution on the guitar right before the bridge continues to amplify [Flowers' menacing singing]."
 Journal of Popular Romance Studies proclaimed the song having "rock aggression with less masculine-coded emotional sensitivity to depict the most extreme reaction to rejection."

 Live performances

 "Midnight Show" has been played live 159 times as of October 2025.
-The song was first debuted live at Don's Hill Bar in Hudson Square, New York in October 2003, eight months before the release of Hot Fuss.
+The first time was at Don's Hill Bar in Hudson Square, New York in October 2003, eight months before the release of Hot Fuss.
 The song was mostly played live during the Hot Fuss Tour throughout 2004 and 2005, as well as the Sam's Town Tour in 2006 and 2007.
 The song was commonly played before "Jenny Was a Friend of Mine", and only twice after "Leave the Bourbon on the Shelf" from Sawdust, the three of which form the "Murder Trilogy".
 Both times the Murder Trilogy has been played live, “All These Things That I've Done” has been played after, which has led to speculation about its involvement in the trilogy.